ScottSedgwick/Light_Of_Xaryxis/docs/Conditions.markdown

 **Unconscious**
 * A unconscious creature is incapacitated (see the condition), can't move or speak, and is unaware of its surroundings.
 * The creature drops whatever its holding and falls prone.
-* The creture automatically fails Strength and Dexterity saving throws.
+* The creature automatically fails Strength and Dexterity saving throws.
 * Attack rolls against the creature have advantage.
 * Any attack that hits the creature is a critical hit if the attacker is within 5 feet of the creature.